eeyribas/TCPServerClient-C/README.md

 If it is run with any argument other than "0", it functions as a client.
 Once the server establishes a TCP connection with the client, it sends the message "Hello Client!".

-- Programming Language: C++ Programming Language
+- Programming Language: C Programming Language

 - Framework: Qt5 (Version: Qt 5.11.3)